-Note for Out-of-Pocket Limit shown above: When a Member Incurs the level of In-Network Out-of-Pocket expenses listed above of Copayments, Deductible and Coinsurance expense in one Benefit Period for In-Network Covered Services, the Coinsurance percentage will be reduced to 0% and no additional Copayment(s) or Deductible(s) will be required for the balance of the Benefit Period.
-After the Family In-Network Out-of-Pocket Limit amount(s) have been met for Covered Services by Members under the same Family Coverage in a Benefit Period, the Coinsurance will be reduced to 0% and no additional Copayment(s) or Deductible(s) will be required for the balance of the Benefit Period.
+Note for Out-Of-Pocket Limit shown above: When a Member Incurs the level of In-Network Out-of-Pocket expenses listed above of Copayment, Deductible and Coinsurance expense in one Benefit Period for In-Network Covered Services, the Coinsurance percentage will be reduced to 0% and no additional Copayment(s) or Deductible(s) will be required for the balance of that Benefit Period.
+After the Family In-Network Out-of-Pocket Limit amount has been met for Covered Services by Members under the same Family Coverage in a Benefit Period, the Coinsurance percentage will be reduced to 0% and no additional Copayment(s) or Deductible(s) will be required for the balance of that Benefit Period.
 However, no family member will contribute more than the individual In-Network Out-of-Pocket amount.
 The amount of the In-Network Care Individual Out-of-Pocket Limit and In-Network Care Family Out-of-Pocket Limit will only include expenses for Essential Health Benefits.
-The amount of the In-Network Care Individual Out-of-Pocket Limit and In-Network Care Family Out-of-Pocket Limit may be subject to an annual cost of living adjustment for high deductible health plans that are compatible with a health savings account.
-Any annual adjustment will be made in accordance with Internal Revenue Code section 223.
-Members will be notified in advance of any changes to the In-Network Care Individual Out-of-Pocket Limit and In-Network Care Family Out-of-Pocket Limit amounts.
+The In-Network dollar amounts specified shall not include any expense Incurred for any Penalty amount.